tullinge-prog1/color-web/README.md

 and then sets the text and color of the headline accordingly

 ## When you are done
-Take a few minutes and experiment, can you change something else?
+Take a few minutes and experiment!
+Can you change something else from user input?
 Maybe change another CSS property?
 Or add another DOM-element?